Pastfran/pyanakit/README.md

 ## Data Analysis GUI

 ### Overview
-This project features a graphical user interface (GUI) for performing data analysis using Principal Component Analysis (PCA) and data visualisation using different plot types.
-It is designed for users who want to analyze their datasets visually without deep programming expertise.
+This project features a graphical user interface (GUI) for performing data analysis using Principal Component Analysis (PCA) and data visualization using different plot types.
+It is designed for users who want to analyze datasets visually without deep programming expertise.

 ### Features
-- Visualize data through plots, heatmaps and PCA plots.
+- Visualize data through plots, heatmaps, and PCA plots.
 - Interactive GUI built with Tkinter.

 ### Requirements